 I’ll explain whether NASM is worth it given the difficulty and cost and if NASM is the right certification for you.

-If you are unsure about which CPT you should choose, I recommend you take the quiz to find out which PT certification best fits for you.
+If you are unsure about which CPT you should choose, I recommend you take the quiz to find out which PT certification best fits you.

 Let’s explore!